j3l11234/reach-router-hash-history/README.md

 # reach-router-hash-history

 ## Introduction
-this tools make a hash history for @reach/router
+This tools make a hash history for @reach/router
+The third version is inspired by will-stone https://github.com/will-stone/hash-source.

 ╮(╯_╰)╭
 I hope one day the tools will be deprecated